 "In many respiratory diseases characterized by an intense inflammatory response, the balance between proteolytic enzymes (proteases, including elastases) and their inhibitors (proteinase inhibitors) is not neutral.
-Excess activity of neutrophil elastase (NE) and similar proteases has been reported to cause tissue damage and to alter the remodeling process in many clinical conditions such as pneumonia, respiratory distress, and acute lung injury."
+Excess activity of neutrophil elastase is ...reported to cause tissue damage in ... respiratory distress, and acute lung injury."
 CHEST, Volume 152, Issue 2, August 2017.